Tilings of the Sphere by Congruent Quadrilaterals or Triangles

 For the case $\beta^5$ is a vertex, we know $\alpha\cdots=\alpha\gamma^2,\alpha\beta^3,\alpha\beta\delta^2,\alpha\gamma\delta^3$.
 Since we already proved $\alpha\beta^3$ is not a vertex, we get $\alpha\cdots=\alpha\gamma^2,\alpha\beta\delta^2,\alpha\gamma\delta^3$.
 This implies

 Since both sides are equal, we get the list of vertices similar to the $\beta^4$ case

 This is the case $k=5$ of the AVC \eqref{acc-abddAVC}.
 Then we get two earth map tilings in Figure \ref{accA} with five timezones.
-In fact, further geometrical argument at the end of this proof shows the quadrilateral does not exist.
+In fact, further geometrical argument shows the quadrilateral does not exist.